 - Self-Assess.
 Complete all three of our recommended self-assessment tests.
 These tests are specifically designed to guide your college search.

 - Envision Yourself Next Year.
-Utilize our Find the Right College Map to discover schools you might otherwise overlook.
-Use the filters to search for colleges that meet the criteria defined in your self-assessment tests.
+Utilize our State-By-State Guide to discover schools you might otherwise overlook.
+In doing so, explore colleges that meet and differ from the criteria defined in your self-assessment tests.
 Imagine yourself in different parts of the country and on different college campuses.
 Where can you see yourself fitting in?

 - Put Yourself First.
 Remember to put your interests and your goals first during your college search.
 As we tell students in the Deeper Dive for Section 1.2 of our 15-Part Video Series course, it’s okay to be a little bit selfish during this time.
 Finding the right college is all about learning which colleges best suit you and your personality.